andersonshatch/soma-ctrl/README.md

 `POST /<deviceID>/calibrateModeStop`: Disable calibrate mode on deviceID.
 Response type; `200 - OK` or `404 - Not Found`

+`POST /exit`: Quit somactrl (useful if you run with systemd and want to restart).
+Response type: `200 - OK`

 ## Parameters

 `<deviceID>` has format `RISEnnn` or the device's MAC address in lowercase, with the colon's stripped out and cannot be changed